curv3d/curv/docs/language/Interop.md

 ## Javascript
 The use case for Javascript is running Curv code inside a web browser.

+Implementation?
+* Compile Curv language into Javascript.
+* Compile Curv language into WebAssembly.
+I like this idea.
+WebAssembly is a low level IR, kind of like LLVM, C and C++ compatible, but platform independent and designed for fast translation to efficient machine code.
+  WebAssembly could be a general purpose JIT solution; maybe I can skip LLVM.
+* Compile the Curv compiler into Javascript or WebAssembly using Emscripten or Binaryen.

 ### Curv calls into Javascript
 This happens when a web page calls a Curv function and passes a Javascript function as a parameter.